uccser/cs-unplugged/docs/source/author/topics.rst

           md-file: binary-number-bracelets/index.md

-    - ``number`` - The number order for this follow up activity.
+    - ``number`` - The number order for this curriculum integration.
-      Activities are sorted this number.
+      Integrations are sorted this number.

       - For example: